-We have undertaken our annual exercise to assess slavery and human trafficking risk within JLR's supply chains.
+For the year ended 31 March 2018, we have undertaken our annual exercise to assess slavery and human trafficking risk within JLR's supply chains.
 We have evaluated our Tier 1 suppliers by considering the countries where our suppliers are based, products and services being supplied and the volume of spend.

-The data was evaluated against recognised external sources on perceived slavery risk within sectors and geographic areas, to assess whether suppliers may represent an elevated modern slavery risk.
-For 2016/17 we expanded our external sources to include additional modern slavery data indices.
-This has resulted in additional countries being deemed as higher risk and therefore an increase in the number of suppliers which may represent a higher modern slavery risk.
+The data was evaluated against recognised external indices of perceived slavery risk within sectors and geographic areas, to assess whether suppliers may represent an elevated modern slavery risk.
+For the year ended 31 March 2017 we expanded our external sources to include additional modern slavery data indices.
+For year ended 31 March 2018, we extended the scope of the exercise to cover countries deemed to present a medium - high risk.

-For 2016/17, our supply chain risk assessment has identified an additional 85 suppliers which may represent an elevated slavery or human trafficking risk.
-These suppliers span 12 countries: Brazil; Czech Republic; China; Egypt; Hungary; India; Moldova; Russia; Serbia; Slovakia; Slovenia; and Turkey.
+For the year ended 31 March 2018, our supply chain risk assessment identified an additional 107 suppliers which may represent an elevated slavery or human trafficking risk.
+These suppliers span 23 countries; Bermuda, Brazil, China, Croatia, Czech Republic, Egypt, Hong Kong, Hungary, India, Malaysia, Mexico, Moldova, Morocco, Philippines, Romania, Russia, Serbia, Slovakia, Slovenia, Thailand, Tunisia, Turkey and Vietnam.
 We are currently seeking further information to understand how these suppliers protect human rights within their operations.